 A Partnership is basically the same as a sole proprietorship, but with two or more individuals.
 They typically share the responsibility of management, income, and debts.
 Each partner will be responsible for any debts of the partnership.

-Coming from a small business himself, David Whipple will help you in all matters of small business law.
-If you have any questions, give him a call at (816)842-6411 for a free 30-minute consultation.
+Owning a small business himself, David Whipple will help you in all matters of small business law.
+If you have any questions, give him a call at (816) 842-6411 for a free 30-minute consultation or send a message.